San Diego Whale Watching Charters

 Each year thousands of Gray Whales take part in the great migration of approximately 10,000 km, which is thought to be the longest migration of any mammal.

-The California Gray Whale is actually considered a medium sized whale of the cetacean family and can reach a length of 52ft, a weight of 36 tons!
+The California Gray Whale is actually considered a medium sized whale of the cetacean family and can reach a length of 52 ft. and a weight of 36 tons!
 As you would suspect, they are called Gray Whale from the gray slate color of their skin as well as the grey-white splotches and scarring left by parasites living on the whale.

 Having been hunted to near extinction, the species has rebounded healthily and now have an estimated population of 30,000 individual whales.

 The best time of year to spot a Blue Whale is from mid June to mid September.
 With San Diego Boat Tours the whale watching route for a Blue Whale travels closer to the Coronado Islands or the Nine Mile Bank area to have a greater chance for an encounter.

 Please take advantage of this wonderful opportunity to experience the grandeur of these magnificent creatures of the deep up close on your own private whale watching charter.
-Where are All the Whales Article
+[Where are All the Whales Article]

 Whale Watching Charter – When to watch?

-What to Watch for When San Diego Whale Watching
+What to Look for When Whale Watching

-Characteristically before making the deep dive the whale may display it’s fluke or tail fin.
+Characteristically before making the deep dive the whale may display its fluke or tail fin.
 The fluke is fairly large (around 12 feet) and it helps push the whale under water, propelling the large beast in any chosen direction.
 If you are lucky to get close enough you will get a chance to notice a knuckled ridge along the spine of the whale and the barnacles taking a free ride as well as the molted gray color of the skin.
 After a whale submerges you will notice what is called a ‘footprint” – a section of calm water where the whale has been is left behind on the waters surface.